Julie Mayer (Desperate Housewives): Season 4

 In the fourth season premiere, Julie is reunited with her childhood best friend, Dylan Mayfair (Lyndsy Fonseca), when Dylan and her family return to the street after twelve years of being absent.
 However Dylan does not remember Julie or ever living on Wisteria Lane.
 Julie becomes suspicious of Dylan.
 Julie tells Susan that Dylan is not the same girl as she was years ago when they were best friends.
-It turns out that Julie is right, because the real Dylan had been crushed to death by a wardrobe and buried just before Katherine Mayfair (Dana Delany) left Fairview.
+It is revealed that Julie is right, as the real Dylan had been crushed to death by a wardrobe and buried just before Katherine Mayfair (Dana Delany) left Fairview.

 Julie also adjusts to having Mike as her stepfather.
-In the second episode of Season 4 "Smiles of a Summer Night" Julie asks Susan if she can go to a party.
-Mike tells her he would rather she did not go as he has seen some crazy parties at the house where Julie was going.
-Even though Susan had previously given Julie permission to go to the party, she sides with Mike and Julie is forbidden to go.
-However, without telling Mike, Susan changes her mind again and, telling Julie she just wanted Mike to feel as if he were part of the decision-making process, she allows Julie to attend the party.
-Mike later finds out and tells Susan that he respects her decisions on how to raise Julie how she wants, since Julie is her child and not Mike's.

-Julie then began dating a questionable boy named Derek, who has many piercings, which freaks Susan out, so she tries to fix her up with a young man who turns up at the house looking for Mike.
+When Julie begins dating a questionable boy named Derek, who has many piercings, Susan tries to fix her up with a young man who turns up at the house looking for Mike.
 However, Susan quickly breaks the relationship up when she finds out that the young man is in fact Mike's drug dealer.

 In the fourth-season finale, Julie is accepted to Princeton University.
-One of the professors at Princeton is so impressed by her senior thesis that she is offered a summer internship.
-She left to attend college.
+One of the professors is so impressed by her senior thesis that she is offered a summer internship, and she leaves to attend college.